Education and Social Work Menu

 No. However, you must meet the MEd admission requirements in case you later decide to enrol in the program.
 You can take up to seven online MEd courses Open Learning courses.

 How long does it take to complete the MEd program?

 This depends on how many courses you take per semester.
 You can complete it in as little as 18 months, taking three courses per semester for three semesters and the program completion option in a fourth semester.
 If you have other obligations, such as full-time work and family responsibilties, we recommend that you take one course per semester (this will result in completing the program in approximately 3.5 years).
 TRU gives you a maximum of 5 years to complete the program.

 Is financial support available?

-Financial support is available if you are a Canadian full-time student.
-Please see tru.ca/awards for details.
+Financial support is available if you are a Canadian student.
+See tru.ca/awards for details.

-If you are planning to take the MEd program online, visit Student Awards and Financial Support for more information about financial aid for part- and full-time online students.
+If you are planning to take the MEd program online, visit Student Awards & Financial Aid for more information about financial aid for part- and full-time online students.

 How are classes offered and scheduled?

-On-campus classes are offered evenings and weekends and during July to provide flexibility and availability for people who are working.
+Many on-campus classes are offered evenings and weekends and during the summer semester to provide flexibility and availability for people who are working.